 LinkedIn and Google are the most used sites.
 Company executives expose their credentials, particularly email addresses, and leave themselves vulnerable.
 Web-based social engineering schemes surged 200 percent from the second to third quarter last year.

 Cyberthieves send phishing emails embedded with remote access trojans (RATs) that are downloaded from email attachments.
 Hackers gain administrator control of computers that give them access to confidential information, turn on webcams, format drives, and delete or alter files.
 Cybercriminals can redirect invoice payments into secret accounts, upload viruses and monitor users’ behaviors through keylogging, which could lead to hijacking personally identifiable information.

 Enormous windfalls, with which ransomware or infrastructure disruptions couldn’t compete, are accomplished in a similar fashion.
 Why should hackers settle for Bitcoin, when they could have every bit of the companies they are attacking?

 This approach should have business leaders concerned.
 More is at stake, and employees unaware of these grim outcomes are easy targets.
 User-awareness training could help make companies safe from intruders.
 Apogee IT Services focuses on educating its clients’ employees, and it could reduce the odds your company will be attacked.

-Too many VAP aren’t A-OK and organizations ignoring this threat could become DOA with no one to blame but themselves.
+Too many VAPs aren’t A-OK and organizations ignoring this threat could become DOA with no one to blame but themselves.